-Christmas is traditionally viewed as a time to spend quality time together with friends and family- but we all know the Christmas-card-version of Christmas doesn’t always match reality.
-For many reasons (including conflicting work schedules, death of a loved one, estrangement from extended family, and other complications) many travelers find themselves looking for a destination for solo travel during Christmas.
+Christmas is traditionally viewed as a time to spend quality time with friends and family, but we all know the Christmas-card-version doesn’t always match reality.
+For many reasons (including conflicting work schedules, death of a loved one, estrangement from extended family, and other complications), many travelers find themselves looking for a destination for solo travel during Christmas.

-With family tensions and conflicting work schedules, I’ve found myself solo over a few Christmases.
-In my early 30’s, I often used these opportunities to book lucrative Christmas housesitting and dogsitting gigs, which I used to fund off-season travel.
+I’ve found myself solo over a few Christmases due to family tensions and conflicting work schedules.
+In my early 30s, I often used these opportunities to book lucrative Christmas housesitting and dogsitting gigs, which I used to fund off-season travel.
 In recent years, however, I’ve been more open to spending Christmas as a solo traveler in an international destination.

 Choose What kind of Solo Travel Christmas Trip You Want

 Before picking a destination, it’s important to consider your motivations and hopes for your trip.
-Choosing the best destination for solo travel over Christmas depends not just on your own personal travel style but also on your general attitude towards Christmas as you set out on your trip.
+Choosing the best destination for solo travel over Christmas depends on your travel style and your general attitude towards Christmas.
 Plans to pass the holiday adventuring in a far-off destination may look very different depending on your goals:

 1. Christmas Solo Travel to Catch the Holiday Spirit

-Some travelers may revel in the Christmas season despite the emotional complications of being alone over this significant date.
-For solo travelers who want to revel in the Christmas spirit at their destination, there are plenty of destinations where the Christmas spirit can be found in particularly high spirits and where travelers who are alone can particiate in collective celebrations.
+Some travelers may revel in the Christmas season despite the emotional complications of being alone.
+For solo travelers who want to revel in the Christmas spirit at their destination, there are plenty of destinations where travelers can participate in collective celebrations.

 2. Christmas Solo Travel to Forget it’s Christmas